 Instead of blogging today on our usual topic of purchasing hand-painted shoes, we’re going to take a detour to discuss sneaker investing.
 Investing in sneakers has become an increasingly popular way to grow money in today’s society.
 Some alternative assets — like sneakers — appreciate in value over time.
 You might find a pair of Yeezys you bought years ago has doubled or tripled in value.
 Imagine buying a bulk number of shoes that all double or triple in value over time and reselling those sneakers to make money.
-But we all know how fast these sneakers sell out, so if you want to get ahead of everyone in line, read our guide on Nike Shot Bot so you can cop a pair early.
+But we all know how fast these sneakers sell out, so if you want to get ahead of everyone in line, read our guide on Nike Shot Bot and our Nebulabots review so you can cop a pair early.

 If you have the right kind of hustle, you too can invest in sneakers and start reselling them for these types of returns.
 The sneaker industry is a 2 billion dollar market that is continuously growing.
 The hype around these shoes makes the investment a great buy that could net you an excellent return when sold the right way.
 It’s the reason why recently Nike’s VP resigned, sneaker reselling was taking place by her own family members.